 Welcome to our native plants page.
 This page is dedicated to some of our favorite native plants used in our designs.
-Please check back often because we are constantly adding new plants to the list.
+At the bottom of the page please click the link to find a comprehensive list of what plants can be utilized in your yard.
 If you have any questions about the plants below please do not hesitate to contact us.

 Mimosa provides a dense green ground cover of tiny fern-like leaves that shrink instantly from touch…giving it the common name of “Sensitive Plant.”
 Within seconds of being touched the bright green leaves fold up, to the delight of kids of all ages.